greg-raven/Uncommon-Sense/_posts/2022-11-22-change-for-the-better.md

 ---
-title: 'Change for the better'
+title: "Change for the better"
 layout: post
 categories:
 - laws